When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 The Solution

-2. Temporary reset: You can reset the code temporarily by pressing the on/off button five times.
-This will allow the heater to work for about 70 hours before initiating the code again, which prevents the unit from working.
+2. Temporary reset: You can reset the LC code by pressing the On/Off button five times.
+This gives you about 70 hours of use before the unit locks out again, giving you time to buy flushing supplies.

 FAQs